 They were two stockmen with long, flowing beards who roamed the vast, untamed plains of New England when Australia was young.
 The stockmen were John Duval and William Chandler.
 Today their names are perpetuated in the Land of the Beardies Festival, held every Spring to celebrate the foundation of Glen Innes’ foundation.
-Their names live on in Glen Innes’s folk museum – one of Australia’s finest, in the Land of the Beardies History House, Beardy Waters, the town’s water supply and on county maps in Beardy Plains parish.
+This festival is no longer held.
+Their names live on in Glen Innes Highlands’ folk museum – one of Australia’s finest, in the Land of the Beardies History House, Beardy Waters, the town’s water supply and on county maps in Beardy Plains parish.

-Duval and Chandler are deeply connected with the romance of old Glen Innes, for they guided Glen Innes’ first settler, Scottish barrister Archibald Boyd to the district.
+Duval and Chandler are deeply connected with the romance of old Glen Innes, for they guided Glen Innes Highlands’ first settler, Scottish barrister Archibald Boyd to the district.

 Cambridge-educated Boyd migrated to New South Wales in 1838 and took up Boyd’s Plains, at the source of Beardy Waters, and two other NSW properties.
 The 1840s Depression ruined him financially and he returned to Scotland to inherit the family estate, where he spent the rest of his life writing flamboyant, historical romances.